supabase-community/supabase-terraform/README.md

 4. You should ensure that you change any which are marked as sensitive
 5. Once you have made your changes, save the file, and then rename it to `dotenv.tf`
    a.
 You can rename it to any filename as long as the file extension it `.tf`, but `dotenv.tf` is already included in `.gitignore` so you won't accidentally commit it
+6. Repeat steps 2 through 5 for the `./plugins/defintions/dotenv.tf.example` file
-6. Run `terraform init` from the root of this repo
+7. Run `terraform init` from the root of this repo
-7. Run `terraform apply` and type `yes` when prompted
+8. Run `terraform apply` and type `yes` when prompted

 To stop the stack, type `terraform destroy` and type `yes` when prompted.